U.S. Department of State Seal

 Avoid taxis without a company name and/or telephone number printed on the light bar.
 Make sure that the driver displays his or her license inside the vehicle, has a functioning meter, and uses the meter when starting your trip.
 At airports in Poland, including Warsaw’s Chopin Airport, only use taxis found at designated stands and avoid unregistered taxi stalls.

 Apps-based Ride Sharing: Internet-based ride services, such as Uber, iTaxi, and Freenow, are legal in Poland and growing in popularity as a safe ride option.
+Some ride service apps offer rides for women by women drivers.
 However, some internet-based ride services may not be authorized to drop off or pick up patrons in some downtown tourist areas.

 See our Road Safety page for more information.
 Also, visit Poland’s National Tourist Office and Poland’s General Roads and Highways Authority responsible for road safety information.